siyul-park/uniflow/docs/debugging.md

 ### Frames

-This command lists all currently active frames.
-Frames represent a specific execution state of the code, and this command allows you to view the status of the frames being processed.
+Lists all currently active frames.
+Frames represent a specific execution state of the code.

 ```sh
 (debug) frames              # View frame information of the current process